Dasypeltis: In captivity

 Dasypeltis species are readily available in the exotic pet trade, but due to their unique dietary needs they can be a challenge to keep in captivity.
 Most egg-eating snakes never get large enough to consume typical chicken eggs, so smaller ones must be provided, such as finch or quail eggs.
 Once a reliable source(s) of food is obtained, Dasypeltis make easy and hardy vivarium species.
-Captive breeding is virtually unknown, so almost all specimens available are wild caught.
+Captive breeding isn't unheard of, though there's generally low demand, and breeding is typically focused on Dasypeltis gansi and Dasypeltis scabra.
+Many specimens available are wild caught.

 Many owners have resorted to force-feeding their Dasypeltis because the animal seems not to be eating.
-However, evidence has shown that, like large constrictors, these snakes may go for very long periods (months) without eating after a large meal.
+Like large constrictors, these snakes may go for very long periods (months) without eating after a large meal.
 As long as the snake is behaving normally and does not appear to be in physical distress, force-feeding is not advised.
 When a specimen seems to be "off" its food, offering it eggs approximately monthly is appropriate.
 If the snake does not eat but continues to drink, is active, and sheds, then it does not need to be force-fed.